Get your own blog

 Changing the visual design mid-way in a video project is quite unusual, but pivoting to a softer animation style with stick figures proved successful for both the client and us.

 In After Virtue, MacIntyre distinguishes between the internal and external goods of a practice.
-Internal goods are intrinsic to a specific practice: they can only be achieved by participating in it according to its standards (for example, the development of strategic imagination in chess).
-External goods, by contrast, are contingently attached to practices and include […]
+Internal goods are intrinsic to a specific practice: they can only be achieved by participating in it according to its standards (for example, among the goods of chess are the development of a certain tactical awareness and a particular strategic imagination). […]